 Restart the Application Server that the WAR file was deployed under.

-For other language, do same as the above steps, but use files named appropriately.
+For other languages, do the same as the above steps, but use files named appropriately.
 Spanish would be ‘application_es.properties’ and ‘messages_es.properties’ for example.

 Note: For institutions intending to customize their Route Plan workflow, the states in that flow will need to be defined in the “messages_**.properties” file.
 These are in lines like the following: